MohamedAljoke/node_ddd_graphql_rest/README.md

 - **Vitest**: The application uses Vitest for testing to ensure code quality and reliability.
 - **Postgres/Mongoose**: Supports both PostgreSQL and MongoDB (using Mongoose) connections for flexible data management.
 - **LocalStack**: Uses LocalStack for development mode instead of AWS, providing a local AWS cloud stack for testing and development
+- **Terraform**: Implements Infrastructure as Code (IaC) with Terraform for provisioning and managing infrastructure resources.

 ## Installation